elegant-scipy/elegant-scipy/markdown/ch4.markdown

 seen anywhere from Magnetic Resonance Imaging (MRI) to statistics.
 With the basic techniques that this chapter outlines in hand, you should be well equipped to use it!

+### Further reading

+On the Fourier transform:

+- A. Papoulis, *The Fourier Integral and Its Applications*, McGraw-Hill, 1960.
+- Ronald A. Bracewell, *The Fourier Transform and Its Applications*, McGraw-Hill, 1986.

+On radar signal processing:

+- Mark A. Richards, *Principles of Modern Radar: Basic Principles*, SciTech, 2010
+- Mark A. Richards, *Fundamentals of Radar Signal Processing*, McGraw-Hill, 2014.

 <!-- exercise begin -->